Linux

 Why bother with Linux?
 There are no viruses, worms, or security

 scares to worry about.
-It typically runs faster than Windows.
-And it's
+It typically runs faster than Windows

-mostly "free" in both senses of the word: programs written for Linux
+and uses much less disk space.
+And it's mostly "free" in both senses of the word: Linux and programs written for it

 distributions, with the kernel and all the programs you need,